magenta-aps/vagrant-ansible-example/README.md

     apt-get update
     apt-get install ansible

-Additionally a hypervisor must be installed, the default is virtualbox:
+Additionally a hypervisor must be installed, the default is VirtualBox:

     apt-get update
     apt-get install virtualbox